-Forex stands for foreign exchange and it is the name given to the currency market on which FX traders buy and sell currencies.
+Forex stands for foreign exchange and it is the name given to the currency market/foreign exchange market on which FX traders buy and sell currencies.

 What is forex trading?